IDNI/parser/docs/forest.md

 `cb_ambig` is called after entering a node which splits into more than one tree.
 The node is passed as a first argument, a set of vectors of nodes is passed as a second argument representing sets of children nodes where each set member represents a different tree.

+Example of a traversal printing nodes and ambiguities of a parsed forest
 ```
 function print_node(ostream& os, parser<>::pnode& n) {
 	return os << n.first << " [" << n.second[0] << ", " << n.second[1] << "]";
 };